 What is iambic pentameter?

 Iambic pentameter is a rhythm structure, used most commonly in poetry, that combines unstressed syllables and stressed syllables in groups of five.
-Pentameter is the most famous meter for iambic poetry, but it’s not the only one -- there’s dimeter, trimeter, tetrameter, etc. William Shakespeare loved using iambic pentameter in his plays and poetry for the flow it created.
+Pentameter is the most famous meter for iambic poetry, but it’s not the only one — there’s dimeter, trimeter, tetrameter, etc. William Shakespeare loved using this iambic meter in his plays and poetry for the flow it created.

 Iambic Pentameter Definition Characteristics